The Church of Jesus Christ of Latter-day Saints in Michigan: Resumption of missionary work

-In May 1876, William Palmer began preaching the Mormon gospel in Michigan.
+In May 1876, William Palmer began preaching the gospel in Michigan.
 He had been called as a missionary by Brigham Young.
 Palmer focused on Mecosta, Isabella and Montcalm counties.

 In 1877, Cyrus Wheelock was sent to Michigan as the mission president.
 Several missionaries came with him.
 Among these was John Hafen a Swiss immigrant who mainly taught German immigrants and Niels Hendrickson who taught Swedish immigrants.

 In 1880, Wheelock was released as mission president and was a short time later replaced by Palmer.
 Palmer remained mission president until 1889.

 In 1884, the church received a welcome increase in the number of members in Michigan, but since they were being held in Detroit on polygamy charges at the Federal Prison it did not really help the church.
 Among these were such early church leaders as David K. Udall and Ammon M. Tenney.

 Establishment of the church

 By 1887, Michigan was part of the Indiana Conference.

 In 1890, Michigan was not officially included in any of the three conferences of the Northern States Mission.

 The church dedicated a chapel in Detroit in 1928.
 That was the only building the church owned in the state although there were also branches in Flint, Grand Rapids, Jackson, Saginaw and Lansing.

 About 1940 the church organized the East Michigan District with a district council to prepare for the shift to being a stake.
 The District president, Jonathan Snow, had primarily grown up in Michigan because the church had sent his father to manage the salt mines in owned in Detroit when Jonathan was a very young child.
 The first stake in Detroit was formed in 1952 with George Romney as president.
 A second stake was formed in Lansing in 1960.

 In the 1970s, the Detroit Stake, now renamed the Bloomfield Hills Michigan Stake, had John R. Pfiefer as president.
 Under his presidency, the calling of Elders Quorum presidents was made as deliberative a process as the calling of bishops.